isabella232/consumerview_integration_guide/README.md

 For the purposes of this tutorial we will assume you have already installed and logged into Aperture Data Studio.

 ### Step 1
 You will need the jar file for the Consumer View Add-on Step.
-What you will need to do is download the jar and drop it into C:\Program Files\Experian\Aperture Data Studio 1.3.0\addons (the folder Aperture Data Studio 1.3.0 should end in the version of Aperture you are using).
+Download the jar that is given to you by EDQ, and drop it into C:\Program Files\Experian\Aperture Data Studio 1.3.0\addons (the folder Aperture Data Studio 1.3.0 should end in the version of Aperture Data Studio you are using).

 ### Step 2
-Now lets restart the server.
+Restart the service by clicking on the user name in the top-right corner and select "Restart service."

 ![Aperture - Restart Service](media/cv-restartService.PNG)

 ### Step 3
-Once the server is running again, you will need to add the license key into the glossary.
+Once the service is running again, you will need to add the license key into the glossary.
 After you’re logged in to Aperture Data Studio, on the home screen click on the Glossary.

 ![Aperture - Glossary](media/cv-glossary.PNG)